 Please ensure the user ChocolateyLocalAdmin has been given db_datareader and db_datawriter access to the database.
 See logins and access.

-Use Local Windows Account to Remote SQL Server
+Active Directory Authentication to Remote SQL Server

-SQL Server Account Authentication
+SQL Server Authentication to Local SQL Server

-Scenario 4: Monolithic - you are installing the management service on the same machine as a SQL Server Express instance.
+Monolithic - you are installing the management service on the same machine as a SQL Server Express instance.
 You likely have a smaller environment where you have up to 1,000 machines.
 You have set up the database to use Mixed Mode Authentication.

 choco install chocolatey-management-service -y --package-parameters-sensitive="'/ConnectionString:Server=Localhost;Database=ChocolateyManagement;User ID=ChocoUser;Password=Ch0c0R0cks;'"